pmsdapfmbf/DUET/README.md

 # DUET
-This repository contains DUET, a data-mixing method that exploits feedback from an unseen task.
+This repository contains DUET, a data-mixing method that exploits feedback from an unseen task to optimize a data mixture for an LLM.

 ## Requirements